CirclesUBI/plumbing/trusting-multiple-accounts/README.md

 ```

 Copy config file and edit variables according to your needs.
-When running against the default docker setup no changes are required here
+When running against the local ganache instance no changes are required here.

 ```bash
 cp config.py.example config.py